Chinese New Year in Manchester

 Universities in Manchester are filled with large student populations too and the city loves to celebrate that fact during Chinese New Year.

-If you’re an international Chinese student in Manchester, or you’re looking to move to the city to study, here’s what you can expect from Chinese New Year in Manchester.
+If you’re an international Chinese student in Manchester, or you’re looking to move to the city to study, here’s what you can expect from Chinese happy new year 2020 gif in Manchester.

 St. Ann’s Square Chinese food festival / Saturday 17th and Sunday 18th February, 11am to 7pm